-My research on doubling up has received support from the Radcliffe Institute for Advanced Study, Joint Center for Housing Studies, Penn Social Science & Policy Forum, Harvard Multidisciplinary Program in Inequality & Social Policy, and the MacArthur Foundation.
+My research has been published in Social Forces, Demography, Social Problems, City & Community, The ANNALS of the American Academy of Political and Social Science, Journal of Public Administration Research and Theory, and Public Administration Review.
+My work has received support from the Boston College Center for Retirement Research, Radcliffe Institute for Advanced Study, Joint Center for Housing Studies, Penn Social Science & Policy Forum, Harvard Multidisciplinary Program in Inequality & Social Policy, and the MacArthur Foundation.
 I have received awards from the Society for the Study of Social Problems Poverty, Class, and Inequality Division and Family Division and was a finalist for an American Sociological Association Family Section award.

-I am originally from southern Indiana.
-I was a first-generation college student and received a BA magna cum laude with a sociology and anthropology major from Carleton College in 2009.
-After college, I spent a year in AmeriCorps working at Caritas of Austin as a case manager for people facing homelessness.
-I received a Master of Public Affairs in 2012 from the La Follette School at the University of Wisconsin- Madison and a Master of Arts in sociology in 2015 from Harvard University.
+I was a first-generation college student and received a BA magna cum laude with a sociology and anthropology major from Carleton College.
+I also hold a Master of Public Affairs from the La Follette School at the University of Wisconsin- Madison.
+Before graduate school, I spent a year in AmeriCorps working at Caritas of Austin as a case manager for people facing homelessness.